iremanter/Sales-Analysis-with-Tableau/README.md

 Dashbord 1: Country Analysis

-The Country Analysis Dashboard with detailed explanation, some business insights and strategy recommendations are below.
+The Country Analysis Dashboard with detailed explanation, some business insights and strategy recommendations are below:

 The first visual, “Product Sold by Country (Not Returned)”, shows the relevant sales countries with different colors on the world map.
 By considering the amount of product sold, returned items are excluded to see the actual amount sold.